The Freight Market: Recovery Mode

 The trucking industry enters 2026 in a different position than it was a year ago.
 The prolonged freight recession that began in late 2022 pushed thousands of carriers out of business — the FMCSA reported a net loss of over 88,000 carrier authorities in 2023-2024 combined.
 That capacity reduction is now starting to rebalance the market.

 Freight volumes are showing signs of stabilization.
 Consumer spending, while not booming, has remained resilient.
-Manufacturing activity is mixed but trending upward in key sectors.
-E-commerce continues its steady growth trajectory, supporting consistent demand for parcel and LTL carriers.
+Manufacturing activity is mixed but trending upward in key sectors like automotive and construction.
+E-commerce continues its steady growth trajectory at 12-15% annually, supporting consistent demand for parcel and LTL carriers.

 Rate Trends by Equipment Type